Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/00_Documentary.md

 v = n_wheel * C_tire * 60/1000;
 T_wheel = T_in * i_gear * i_final * eff;

-> T_wheel: torque at wheel in [Nm];
+> T_wheel: torque at wheel in [Nm]
-> T_in: torque from engine, which is constant at 450 Nm;
+> T_in: torque from engine, which is constant at 450 Nm
 > i_gear: ratio of the engaged gear at the moment
 > i_final: differential ratio, which is assumed as 4.8
 > eff: differential efficiency, which is basically the torque transmission efficiency of the bevel gearset inside the differential, assumed as 0.9
 > n_wheel: wheel's rpm at a given engine rpm
 > n_engine: the engine's rpm at a given moment, since we are looking for max speed, it is going to be the engine's rev limit, i will assume that engine red line is at 6500 rpm
 > C_tire: car tire's circumference

 After numerical application, it got the following results: